Migrating an online store from WordPress to Shopify starts with a plan, not copying.

 When you have an online store, you want to sell, not fix plugins.

-WordPress is flexible, but WooCommerce often grows with add-ons, like OpenCart and Magento.
+WordPress is flexible, but WooCommerce often grows through add-ons, like OpenCart and Magento.

 Shopify is a more closed system, but you gain clarity.